cronkitedata/cronkite-docs/docs/excel/xlguides/xl-tidydata.md

 Sadly, the information and datasets you receive from others will often NOT adhere to tidy principles.
 Government "datasets" often have a lot of extra verbiage at the top and bottom, or are done in a hierarchical fashion, mixing detail and total at the same time.
 In this example, the Census Bureau seems to anticipate that you will print this data, not use it:

 ![printout]({{site.baseurl}}/assets/images/xltidy-healthins-census.png)
+{: .my-6}

 If you just needed a few numbers from the release, this table is perfectly adequate.
 But if you wanted to combine it with other data or sort it in any way, it's nearly useless.
 When you come across data that looks like this -- with subtotals and different topics broken down the side, and many figures going across the top -- look for other formats that might have been released, or talk with the agency to get something more useful.
 In this case, we'd look for the underlying data that created these tables.

 [Here's another example](https://www.sos.state.oh.us/globalassets/elections/2016/gen/precinct.xlsx), this time from the Ohio Secretary of State, that lists the results of the 2016 election.
 Each page is one type of race -- Congress, president, etc. -- and each column shows the result for a candidate within a race.
 The rows are sometimes the precinct, and sometimes the total.

 ![OHSOS]({{site.baseurl}}/assets/images/xltidy-ohsos-precinct.png)
+{: .my-6}

 There are totals mixed in with the precincts, and each of the candidates are listed left to right for every Congressional race.
 This makes it easy to read if you want to see who won.
 But each precinct would only have one race for U.S. Senate and one for the House, meaning that most of the values listed in this very, very wide spreadsheet are zero.

+## Fixing untidy data, part 1

-Take out a piece of paper and sketch what a more tidy version of this spreadsheet might look like -- what are the column headings, what does each row represent, and how might it be put together?
+When you encounter untidy data like the example above, take out a piece of paper and sketch what a more tidy version of this spreadsheet might look like.
+What are the column headings, what does each row represent, and how might it be put together?
 It's actually more complicated than it seems.
 Just remember that, so long as each table you create has a unique identifier that represents just one thing, you can always link them together.

 (Computer scientists shouldn't confuse this with the "3rd normal form".
 This is much less rigid about breaking out tables whenever there is repetition, but it does adhere to the idea of a single unit of analysis in each table.)

  ![envision success]({{site.baseurl}}/assets/images/xltidy-envision.jpg)
+ {: .my-6}

 This is an excellent exercise for you to do whenever you are working on data: **_envision success_**.
 If you had what you wanted, what might that look like?